Rinderpest: Early history

 The disease is believed to have originated in Asia, later spreading through the transport of cattle.
 Other cattle epizootics are noted in ancient times: a cattle plague is thought to be one of the 10 plagues of Egypt described in the Hebrew Bible.
 By around 3,000 BC, a cattle plague had reached Egypt, and rinderpest later spread throughout the remainder of Africa, following European colonization.

 In the 4th century, Roman writer Severus Sanctus Endelechius described rinderpest in his book, On the Deaths of Cattle.

 18th century

 Cattle plagues recurred throughout history, often accompanying wars and military campaigns.
 They hit Europe especially hard in the 18th century, with three long panzootics, which although varying in intensity and duration from region to region, took place in the periods of 1709–1720, 1742–1760, and 1768–1786.
+In the 18th century a deadly outbreak between 1769 and 1785 resulted in universal governmental action, but with somewhat divergent responses.
+The Dutch and the German principalities demanded quarantines and strict burial practices; England and large parts of Italy (the Papal States) saw slaughter of infected animals; in the Austrian Netherlands (Flanders) the response was inspection and precautionary slaughter coupled with compensation to the owners.
+There was no code of practice and no standard response.
+But for a hundred years thereafter in German-speaking countries there was intense focus on the problem of Rinderpest.

 Inoculation

 In the early 18th century, the disease was seen as similar to smallpox, due to its analogous symptoms.
 The personal physician of the pope, Giovanni Maria Lancisi, recommended the destruction of all infected and exposed animals.
 This policy was not very popular and was used only sparingly in the first part of the century.
 Later, it was used successfully in several countries, although it was sometimes seen as too costly or drastic, and depended on a strong central authority to be effective (which was notably lacking in the Dutch Republic).
 Because of these downsides, numerous attempts were made to inoculate animals against the disease.
 These attempts met with varying success, but the procedure was not widely used and was no longer practiced at all in 19th-century Western or Central Europe.
 Rinderpest was an immense problem, but inoculation was not a valid solution.
 In many cases, it caused too many losses.
 Even more importantly, it perpetuated the circulation of the virus in the cattle population.
 The pioneers of inoculation did contribute significantly to knowledge about infectious diseases.
 Their experiments confirmed the concepts of those who saw infectious diseases as caused by specific agents, and were the first to recognize maternally derived immunity.